zverok/geo_coord/Concept.md

 `location.latitude = ...` or something like this.

-**Units**: `Geo` calculations (just like `Time` calculations) provide no units options, just returning numbers measured in SI units: metres for distances and radians for directions (not for latitude/longitude themselves, they are degrees).
+**Units**: `Geo` calculations (just like `Time` calculations) provide no units options, just returning numbers measured in "default" units: metres for distances (as they are SI unit) and degrees for azimuth.
+Latitude and longitude are stored in degrees, but radians values accessors are provided (being widely used in geodesy math).

 **Order relation** is defined on `Geo::Coord` through comparison of their _geohashes_.
 Coordinates comparison has no clear "physical meaning" (as